TangInasal/obsidian-offensive/CTF writeups/B2R/Support.md

 use netexec to check ldap permission on shares
 `nxc smb rhost -u 'ldap' -p 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' --shares`

+check for passwords on user description it is important because some of the admins dont realize that other users can see user description and sometimes they put the user password there
+`nxc smb rhost -u 'ldap' -p 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' --users`

 **bloodhound**
 `nxc smb rhost -u 'ldap' -p pass.txt --bloudhound -c all --dns-server rhost` OR